ramanraja/RepData_PeerAssessment1/PA1_template.md

 dataframe = rbind(dataframe, tmpframe)
 ```

-Compare the average steps taken in each time interval for week days and week ends:
+Visually compare the average steps taken in each time interval for week days and week ends:

 ```r
 # Plot to compare average steps in each time slot over week days/ week ends